Mark Sykes: The Balfour Declaration

 Evidence suggests that Sykes had a hand in promoting the Balfour Declaration to the Cabinet issued on 2 November 1917.
-In March he had visited Palestine to meet Chaim Weizmann; Sykes was clearly, with proviso, converted to the cause of Zionism.
-It stated that: "His Majesty's Government view with favour the establishment in Palestine of a national home for the Jewish people and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine..."
+Sykes was convinced that the Jews held vast and sinister powers to manipulate world events and in March 1916 he wrote that with "great Jewry against us, there is no possible chance of getting the thing through [i.e winning the war]-it means optimism in Berlin, dumps in London, unease".
+In March he had visited Palestine to meet Chaim Weizmann; Sykes was clearly, with proviso, converted to the cause of Zionism.Moya Tönnies.
+Colonial Diplomacy through Art.
+Jerusalem 1918–1926.
+Leiden: Brill, 2024, p.
+75ff., figs. 6.1–6.2.
+On 7 November 1917, the Bolsheviks under the leadership of Vladimir Lenin overthrew the Russian Provisional Government.
+Sykes believed that the Bolsheviks were mostly Jewish, and the best way of keeping Russia in the war was for Britain to make a pro-Jewish gesture.
+The Balfour Declaration stated that: "His Majesty's Government view with favour the establishment in Palestine of a national home for the Jewish people and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine..."

 In June 1918, the 14th Division was ordered to remove to Italy from Palestine.
 Sykes told Hankey the General Staff had expected him to be in Gaza by Christmas and not Damascus.
 Moslem troops, Picot had mentioned were unreliable but Allenby would not be advised by any Political Officer who said the cross-border raids were upsetting the Arabs.

 Sykes had begun to change his views on Zionism in late 1918.
 Diplomat and Sykes's biographer, Shane Leslie, wrote in 1923:

 From being the evangelist of Zionism during the war he had returned to Paris with feelings shocked by the intense bitterness which had been provoked in the Holy Land.
 Matters had reached a stage beyond his conception of what Zionism would be.
 His last journey to Palestine had raised many doubts, which were not set at rest by a visit to Rome.
 To Cardinal Gasquet he admitted the change of his views on Zionism, and that he was determined to qualify, guide and, if possible, save the dangerous situation which was rapidly arising.
 If death had not been upon him it would not have been too late."